mattermost/docs/source/deployment/enterprise-deployment-guide.rst

 Taking this a step further, the emergence of ChatOps means Mattermost is no longer an exclusive developer tool.
 In fact, it has the ability to enhance communication through a multitude of `integrations <https://integrations.mattermost.com>`_, extensions, and customization.

-Here’s a sample of the types of integrations our customers are deploying:
+Here is a sample of the types of integrations our customers are deploying:

 - Confluence
 - Docker